-Like all Medicare health plans, we cover everything that Original Medicare covers.
+- Like all Medicare health plans, we cover everything that Original Medicare covers.
+For some of these benefits, you pay more in our plan than you would in Original Medicare.
+For others, you pay less.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.)

-For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you when you use a network provider.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.
-See - ☐ If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.) - □ For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - □ If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.